• Home

 Fanciful murals on walls do nothing to ensure stars and nebulas remain visible in the sky.

-Even after a recent 6 million taxpayer-dollar renovation, the Observatory remains unopen and its telescope unused 3 or 4 days a week.
-But unlike other similar facilities, astronomy educators, students, and amateur astronomers are largely if not completely excluded from using the telescope during these extensive "down times" or after hours by an Observatory Director who appears to be uncomfortable with such participation.
-Moreover, and despite his false claims to the contrary, astronomical research was one of the telescopes purposes, which was publicly stated and encouraged at the Observatory's 1973 dedication, and as shown below is specifically referred to in the lighting codes that were subsequently adopted for protection of the telescope's night sky.
+It needed a dark night sky to do these activities, and why it ultimately wasn't located on the Clark College campus in Vancouver.
+In 1971 The Oregonian newspaper in Portland, Oregon, reported on concerns by Clark College officials that the Observatory's proposed location might be too close to Goldendale due to light pollution from the town’s lights interfering with the telescope's intended uses and potential.
+Professional astronomers were consulted, who advised the adoption of lighting ordinances to limit light pollution coming from Goldendale and surrounding Klickitat County.
+Therefore, as a condition of being awarded the telescope, Goldendale and Klickitat County leaders agreed that they would protect the night sky from light pollution through the adoption and enforcement of outdoor lighting regulations.
+Even after a recent 6 million taxpayer-dollar renovation, the Observatory remains closed and its telescope unused 3 or 4 days a week.
+But unlike other similar facilities; astronomy educators, students, and amateur astronomers are largely if not completely excluded from using the telescope during these extensive "down times" or after hours by an Observatory Director who is opposed to such participation.
+Despite his claims to the contrary, astronomical research was one of the telescopes purposes, attested to by the telescope makers; publicly stated and encouraged at the Observatory's 1973 dedication; and specifically referred to in the lighting codes adopted for protection of the telescope's night sky. |

-It wasn’t until six years after the Observatory's completion in 1973 – spurred by amateur astronomers who came from around the world to see the February 26 1979 total solar eclipse (yours truly included) – that Goldendale and Klickitat County finally got around to adopting elementary outdoor lighting codes to protect the night sky of the Observatory.
-However, decades of Goldendale and Klickitat County failing to educate the public about the importance of conserving a dark night sky demonstrates that protecting the telescope's views of the cosmos is not a priority.
-Prohibited lighting is found today on City, County, and other publicly owned properties.
+It wasn’t until six years after the Observatory's completion in 1973 – spurred by amateur astronomers who came from around the world to see the February 26 1979 total solar eclipse (yours truly included) – that Goldendale and Klickitat County got around to adopting elementary outdoor lighting codes to protect the night sky of the Observatory.

 Following Instead of Leading

-Washington State citizens acquired the Observatory in 1980 with its purchase by Washington State Parks.
-Since then, many communities and state and national parks – including Goldendale Observatory State Park – embraced a sincere advocacy for night sky natural resource conservation through an International Dark Sky Place designation.
+It doesn't take having an observatory to care about night sky conservation and protection.
+Many communities and state and national parks have since embraced a sincere advocacy for night sky natural resource conservation through an International Dark Sky Place designation.

-However, a change in Washington State Parks leadership led to a "partnership" with the Goldendale Chamber of Commerce, who's Director Dana Peck was opposed to enforcement to the existing lighting codes intended to protect the Observatory's night sky.
-This "partnership" led to
+Three years after attaining the International Dark Sky Park provisional designation, a change in Washington State Parks leadership and local Observatory management led to a "partnership" with the Goldendale Chamber of Commerce, who's anti-regulation Director Dana Peck was explicitly opposed to enforcement of the lighting codes intended to protect the Goldendale Observatory's night sky.
+This "partnership" led to an unprecedented absence of support for night sky conservation by Washington State Parks.

-an unprecedented absence of support for night sky conservation by Washington State Parks.
-Not only did Washington State Parks fail to put up any required signage about the Observatory being an International Dark Sky Park, the former Washington State Parks Area Manager Lem Pratt and the current Observatory Director Troy Carpenter went so far as to disparage education and support for night sky conservation as being part of an "environmentalist agenda," "hippie dippy activism," a "waste of money," and "pandering to amateur astronomers."
+Fitting right in, not only did Washington State Parks new local management fail to put up required signage about the Observatory being an International Dark Sky Park and install non-compliant lighting at the Observatory, former Goldendale Washington State Parks Area Manager Lem Pratt and current Goldendale Observatory State Park Director Troy Carpenter went so far as to disparage education and support for night sky conservation as being part of an "environmentalist agenda," "hippie dippy activism," a "waste of money," and "pandering to amateur astronomers."

-Moreover, the night sky natural resource, especially important for an astronomical observatory which was located where it is because of its need for a dark night sky, seems to have been dropped from the universe of natural resources Washington State Parks seems to recognize, value, or cares to provide education about:
+Moreover, the night sky natural resource, especially important for an astronomical observatory which was located where it is because of its telescope's need for a dark night sky, seems to have been dropped from the universe of natural resources Washington State Parks seems to recognize, value, or cares to provide education about:

 "Provide stewardship protection for an outstanding array of natural, cultural, and historic resources...
 Provide opportunities for the public to learn how parks contribute to everyone, even those that don’t visit them.
 Specifically, educate people about the benefits of natural resources like clean air, clean water, native habitat, carbon sequestration, water, filtration, storage and flood protection."